 Last year I went on an island holiday.
 I decided to go for a stroll along the local beach.
 I was gazing at the ocean, and pondering my life, when a symphony of celestial music suddenly blew in from the trees, lifting me high above the wreckage of my closed heart.
 During this moment of peace and clarity, seeds for a new book were born.
 My first book of recipes was a metaphor for how I had escaped an early death in the same way that my father had done.
 My upcoming book will offer a system of healing designed for those suffering from deep emotional scars.

-During my 30 years of sobriety I’ve been brought my knees many times.
+During my 26 years of sobriety, I’ve been brought to my knees many times.
 I’ve chipped away at my biggest character flaw; clubbing people with hurtful words.
-With shadow there is always light.
+With shadow, there is always light.
 My magical tool is capable of inspiring others, but when crossed, it rears its ugly head and becomes a mace of malice.
 This year, my goal is to reconcile my tongue.
 Above my desk hangs a sign that says, “Wait Three Days.”
 Sometimes I fail.